Business Contract Agreement Advice

 Building a More Solid Foundation

-Lets consider some curative remedies to shore up our hard won agreements.
-The thrust of negotiations should ideally result in our ability to craft a deal which is durable and builds a lasting relationship.
-This dual approach will naturally stimulate a mutually fervent desire to heighten performance.
+Lets consider some curative remedies to shore up our hard won national and international business contract agreements.
+The thrust of negotiations should ideally result in our ability to craft a business contract which is durable and builds a lasting relationship.
+This dual approach will naturally stimulate a mutually fervent desire to heighten constructive performance of your agreement.
 Yes, just like what we remember from our honeymoon.

 - No more one night stands – The corporate world is becoming wisely attuned to the positive benefits which might be achieved, in establishing binding relationships that are both sturdy and long term.
 By its mere nature, a long term relationship provides a compelling and powerful incentive to bring more to the table and work towards a mutual benefit.
 Disputes may ultimately be resolved in a more cordial manner when both parties have more at stake in maintaining a mutually beneficial shared future.

-- Communicate - Talk to each other, and then carve it in stone.
+- Communicate – Your communication determines your business relationship’s results.
+Get this right first and only then carve your business contract in stone.
 Clarify and spell out how you will handle future misunderstandings by creating dispute resolution clauses.
 By deciding how you will handle the bumps in the road later, your road ahead is likely to offer a far smoother journey.
-Many negotiation experts go so far as to argue heatedly, that a negotiation process should be agreed upon before looking into the meat of the agreement.
+Many negotiation experts go so far as to argue that a negotiation process should be agreed upon before looking into the meat of the agreement.

 - Follow the crowd – Drafting your agreement in accordance to industry standards,or accepted norms, will set the bar at a mutually agreed height.